MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

    1. Under **Artifacts**, make sure the correct artifacts are selected.
    1. Enter a **Release description**, and then select **Create**.

    A banner indicates that the new release is created.
-Select the release name link to see a release summary page showing details about the release, such as deployment status.
+You can select the release name link to see a release summary page showing details about the release, such as deployment status.

-1. To deploy the manual release, select the stage in the left pane, select **Deploy**, and then select **Deploy** in the stage dialog.
+1. To deploy the manual release, select the **Azure** stage, select **Deploy**, and then select **Deploy** in the stage dialog.

-1. Open the deployed production app in your browser.
+1. When the deployment completes successfully, open the deployed app in your browser.
 For example, for the Azure App Services website, open the URL `https://<your-app-name>.azurewebsites.net`.

+### Monitor and track releases

-You can select the hyperlinks in the release stages to see more information about deployment status.
+You can select the hyperlinked status in a release stage to see more information about the deployment.

 ![Release summary page](media/azure-stack-solution-pipeline/releasesummary.png)